PradeepAnde/_PayJS2Docs/modules/README-core.md

 }
 ```

-- The `data.type` property is a string that identifies the encryption type of the card reader; eg, `'IDTech'` or `'MagTek'`.
+- The `data.type` property is a string that identifies the encryption type of the card reader; potential values include:
+    - `'IDTech'`
+    - `'MagTek'`
+    - `'MagTekCenturion'`
 - The `data.data` property is a string that contains the encrypted output from the reader; eg, `'02D201801F442800839B%*5454...'`.